KyberneticFuchs/ModelExporter/README.md

 # ModelExporter
-Small script to export model from blender in different formats
+Small script to export model from Blender in different formats